bungeemonkee/Configgy/README.md

     * App setting entries in a web/app config
     * System.ComponentModel.DefaultValueAttribute
 * Validation
-    * Automatic validation for all numeric types, DateTime, TimeSpan, and by regex
+    * Automatic validation for all numeric types, DateTime, TimeSpan
     * Validation of any numeric, DateTime, or TimeSpan configuration properties by min/max or valid value arrays
     * Validation of any configuration property by regular expression
 * Caching